Get E-Book

 });

 this is the emitter.
-Arrow functions ignore this binding, of course, so it only matters for regular function expressions.
-In older Node.js code (pre-ES2015), the this binding was how listeners accessed the emitter instance.
-Modern code typically uses arrow functions and captures the emitter in a closure instead, making the this binding irrelevant for most new code.
-But it's still there, and libraries that predate arrow functions depend on it.
+Arrow functions ignore this binding, so it applies only to regular function expressions.
+In older code, the this binding was how listeners accessed the emitter instance.
+Modern code often uses arrow functions and captures the emitter in a closure instead, making the binding irrelevant for many new call sites.
+It is still part of the behavior, and older libraries depend on it.

 Error Event Special Handling